KonnexionsGmbH/oranif/test/README.md

 ## 1. Introduction

-The simplest solution for providing a suitable test environment is surely a Docker image with an empty database and the installation of a sample database based on it.
+The simplest solution for providing a suitable test environment is surely a Docker image with an empty database and the installation of a sample database schemas based on it.

 Testing in oranif then requires the following steps: